OpenMDAO/OpenMDAO-Framework/docs/devprocess.rst

 Testing
 =======

-By default, your ``buildout/bin`` directory will contain a script called ``test`` that will run all of the unit tests for any package that you specify.
+By default, your top level ``buildout/bin`` directory will contain a script called ``test`` that script uses a python package called ``nose`` to run all of the unit tests for any package that you specify.
 For example, to run all of the openmdao unit tests, do the following:

 ::